groall/articles/consul/install_server.md

 `systemctl enable consul`

-Check consul UI - our new node have popped up there.
+Check consul UI - new node and new 'consul' service have popped up there.